 Please see GPA and MCAT Minimums for the 2016-17 application cycle cutoffs.
 Minimums for the 2017-18 cycle will be posted in February 2018.

 All applicants must have written the new version of the MCAT introduced in April 2015.
 Test scores from the previous version of the MCAT will no longer be valid.
+All sections of the MCAT may be considered.

 Note: Admission to the Doctor of Medicine Program is highly competitive and possessing the minimum requirements does not ensure an interview or offer of admission.